-The aperture determines the information that is transferred from one response to the other.
-Any effects on the phase response carry over directly to the group-delay response.
-For example, noise in the phase response directly translates into noise in a group delay response.
+The aperture, which is used to calculate group delay, can be adjusted.
+This adjustment control is called the "smoothing aperture."
+With the smoothing aperture control, you can adjust the network analyzer to use a wider frequency increment to calculate the phase slope, although you are limited to 20% of your frequency span.
+Figure 28 illustrates the trade-off between resolution and noise as a function of aperture.
+Any effects in the phase response directly affect the group-delay response.
+For example, noise in the phase response directly translates into noise in a group-delay response.
+It is the aperture that determines the information that is transferred from one response to the other.
 For example, if you set a narrow aperture, the noise in the phase response becomes more significant, making the group-delay response noisier.
-At the same time, a narrow aperture allows you to see variations in the group-delay response, which you would miss otherwise.
-But, if you increase the smoothing aperture too much, you begin to lose resolution since the peaks start to disappear.
-Figure 28 illustrates how dramatic the trade-off between resolution and noise as a function of aperture can be.
+At the same time, a narrow aperture allows you to see variations in the groupdelay response, which you would miss otherwise.
+But, if you increase the smoothing aperture too much you begin to lose resolution since the peaks start to disappear.

-If you do not want to trade off resolution and noise, you can achieve a balance by trading off some measurement speed.
-Using averaging or narrowing the IF bandwidth results in slower measurement speeds without degrading resolution or noise.
-The smoothing aperture should always be specified for a group delay measurement.
-A group delay measurement is only truly valid if its aperture is specified.
 Figure 28 illustrates how dramatically different the group delay responses can be, depending on the smoothing aperture settings.
 Always specify the smoothing aperture when making a group delay measurement.

 If you do not want to trade off resolution and noise, you can achieve a balance by trading off some measurement speed.
 Using averaging or narrowing the IF bandwidth results in slower measurement speeds, without degrading resolution or noise.

-Group delay (tg) =

-Figure 28.
-Group delay as a function of aperture

-Absolute group delay
+Absolute Group Delay

 If you are interested in absolute group-delay measurements a calibration mixer is required.
 When measuring the group delay of a linear device, standard vector error correction calls for a through connection (delay=0) to be used as a calibration standard.
 The solution to the problem of measuring the delay of a nonlinear device like a mixer is to use a calibration mixer with very small group delay as the calibration standard.
-There are several techniques that can be used to create a calibration mixer with known group delay.
-Two mixers have been characterized by Agilent Technologies for this purpose:
+Two mixers have been characterized by Hewlett-Packard Company for this purpose:

-Mixer ANZAC MDC-123 MCL ZFM-4
+Mixer Frequency Range Group Delay

-Frequency range 30 MHz to 3,000 MHz dc to 1,250 MHz
+ANZAC MDC-123 30 MHz to 3,000 MHz 0.5 ns

-Group delay 0.5 ns 0.6 ns
+MCL ZFM-4 dc to 1,250 MHz 0.6 ns